 When I get in bed late, I always wake up early for some unknown, perverted reason.
 When this happens I begin to ponder – or maybe it is a sleep-deprived delirium.
 Anyway, this morning I happened to be contemplating the recent events in the Catholic Church, and my mind slipped toward my music students.
 In discussions of Western music history of the Middle Ages and Renaissance, much of which involves music of the Catholic Church, I rattle off the Ordinary of the Mass or translate a Latin sequence (the same ones every semester).
 Because I know these things, my students immediately assume I’m Catholic.
 I’m not.
 But that has me thinking.
 If I were teaching botany or agri-science and listed the Cole veggies, would my students think I am cabbage?

 I am a Christian who is flawed but forgiven.
 I am a father who is blessed beyond measure with two amazing children.
 I am an educator who is fortunate to get paid for doing what he loves.
-I am a musician who really needs to practice more.
+I am a writer, a budding photographer, and a musician who really needs to practice more.
 View all posts by Stephen Rizzo